trueagi-io/hyperon-experimental/README.md

 ```
 You can also find executable at `./target/debug/metta-repl`.

+Please be aware that running REPL with Python support is not compatible with
+Python environments like PyEnv and Conda (see [troubleshooting](#rust-repl-cannot-load-python-library))

 ### Logger

 You can enable logging by prefixing the MeTTa command line by